Linguistic data of Sou Amana Teru

 Sou Amana Teru, TLH (Ethnologue code), (Bahasa) Tulehu, Bahasa Tiga-T, Bahasa Uli Solemata.
 Language spoken in north east of Ambon Island, main speech community is in the villages of Tulehu, Tial and Tengha-tengah.
 Also known as (bahasa) Tulehu.
 Name means ‘language of three villages’

-The deposit comprises over 20 audio files, together with metadata about the recording sessions.
+The collection comprises over 20 audio files, together with metadata about the recording sessions.

 Genres include discourse, dialect surveys and elicitation.
 Topics include garden stories and word lists.